Transport in the United Kingdom: Water transport

 Due to the United Kingdom's island location, before the Channel Tunnel the only way to enter or leave the country (apart from air travel) was on water, except at the border between Northern Ireland and the Republic of Ireland.

 Ports and harbours

 About 95% of freight enters the United Kingdom by sea (75% by value).
+UK ports handled 486 million tons of goods in 2019.

-Three major ports handle the most freight traffic:
+As of 2022, the five major ports that handled the most freight traffic were: